Bangs (hair): History

-Facial Structure and Fringe Design
+Facial structure and fringe design

 Recent research has emphasized the role of fringe hairstyles in enhancing facial aesthetics and shaping first impressions.
 A 2022 study by Park and Jang analyzed the relationship between hairline types and fringe styles, noting that hair accounts for over 70% of a person's perceived appearance.
 The study classified five primary hairline shapes: round, heart, angular, triangular, and flat and proposed corresponding fringe styles to complement each type:

 Choppy bangs: Suited for round hairlines; create a youthful, textured look.

 Heart bangs: Designed for heart-shaped hairlines with natural partings or swirls.

 Feather bangs: Appropriate for angular hairlines; add softness and asymmetry.

 Blunt bangs: Ideal for triangular hairlines; convey a bold and structured appearance.

 See-through bangs: Matched to flat hairlines; offer a light and airy style that avoids visual heaviness.

 These combinations were developed through empirical modeling using wig prototypes and are intended to serve as educational resources in cosmetology and hairstyling.